MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/cancel-your-subscription.md

 - MOE150
 - BEA160
 ms.assetid: b1bc0bef-4608-4601-813a-cdd9f746709a
-description: "Learn how you cancel your Office 365 for business trial or paid subscription by using the Office 365 admin portal, or calling the Support."
+description: "Learn how you cancel your Office 365 for business trial or paid subscription by using the admin center, or calling the Support."
 ---

 # Cancel Office 365 for business

-You can cancel your trial or paid subscription online in the Admin center at any time, if you have fewer than 25 licenses assigned to users.
+You can cancel your trial or paid subscription online in the admin center at any time, if you have fewer than 25 licenses assigned to users.
 Any prorated credit will be returned to you within the next billing cycle.

 In some cases, you might have to [call support to cancel your subscription](../contact-support-for-business-products.md):